NE 137th Avenue Corridor Completion

 In addition to this second open house, public input and participation with this project has been provided through a series of one-on-one stakeholder interviews, stakeholder sounding board sessions and open house events, as well as communications with surrounding neighborhood associations.

 Read a summary of the Open House and public comments received.
-This summary, which is also posted below on this webpage, includes the 11-in-by-17-in handout showing various design options for the corridor.
+This summary includes the 11-in-by-17-in handout showing various design options for the corridor.

 Summaries of the earlier Sounding Board sessions are also posted below in the Files section of this project webpage, along with two files showing a conceptual proposed preferred alternative from the third Sounding Board session, held in March 2015.

-Consultant HDJ Design Group has been hired by the City to assist with the design and environmental process to upgrade this street to urban standards.
-This design portion of the remaining unimproved Northeast 137th Avenue corridor is funded through a federal grant from Federal Highway (FHWA) program.
-Project right-of-way acquisition and construction are not funded at this time.
+Consultant HDJ Design Group was hired by the City to assist with the design and environmental process to upgrade this street to urban standards.
+The design portion of this Northeast 137th Avenue corridor project has been funded through a federal grant from Federal Highway (FHWA) program, awarded through RTC.
+Project right-of-way acquisition and construction are not fully funded at this time.
+(See Current Status, above.)
 Early estimate for the total project is anticipated at about $16 million.

 Improvements to this street are needed to enhance safety, manage access to the fronting properties and minimize delay now caused by turning vehicles.

 The completion of this corridor is important for the many users of this highly traveled north/south corridor.
 Currently, an estimated 13,000 vehicles per day us the Northeast 137th/138th Avenue corridor, and traffic is expected to double by the year 2030.